dxFeed/dxfeed-graal-net-api/README.md

   simple demonstration of how to get live updates for Instrument Profiles
 - [ ] DxFeedPublishProfiles is a simple demonstration of how to publish market events
 - [ ] ScheduleSample is a simple demonstration of how to get various scheduling information for instruments
+- [x] FetchDailyCandles is a simple demonstration of how to fetch last N-days of candles for a specified symbol

 ## Current State